leandroarndt/djangospam/README.txt

-Since version 0.4.3, the cookie-based middleware (with fake forms and the cookie-based comment moderator) has achieved 100% efficiency at former http://www.correioprogressista.com.br/, which used to have more than 200 spam comments each day.
+Since version 0.4.3, the cookie-based middleware (with fake forms and the cookie-based comment moderator) has achieved 100% efficiency at late http://www.correioprogressista.com.br/, which used to have more than 200 spam comments each day.
 Even so, I recommend using Akismet or another spam analysis tool.